steveklabnik/jujutsu-tutorial/src/sharing-code/named-branches.md

 I like the name `trunk` here, but you can use `main` if you prefer, whatever you like really.
 But if we look on the right hand side of the first log line above, we can see `trunk` as an identifier here.
-We can use the name `main` as a revision or use it in a revset if we'd like:
+We can use the name `trunk` as a revision or use it in a revset if we'd like:

 ```console